Step by step instructions on how to create a Christmas village display as a family tradition with money saving tips and video!

 Heavy duty staple gun

-From my DIY hubby: The foundation of our Christmas village is this piece of 1/2″ plywood that has been trimmed and modified over the years to accommodate every little nuance in its construction.
+The foundation of our Christmas village was this piece of 1/2″ plywood that had been trimmed and modified over the years to accommodate every little nuance in its construction.

-It has rounded corners for safety, holes large enough to push electrical plugs through and connecting grooves cut to hide extra wires.
+It had rounded corners for safety, holes large enough to push electrical plugs through and connecting grooves cut to hide extra wires.
 Arrows and lines drawn with permanent marker were a great way to remember how things were set up.

-We used to do this when we had carpet to protect it from the muck on the legs, but now it’s to protect the flooring.
+We used to do this when we had carpet to protect it from the muck on the legs, but eventually it was to protect the flooring.
 It also helps the whole set-up to slide around, kind of like glides.

 The plywood is screwed into the saw horses, where marked (of course), which prevents any shift and a catastrophic collapse.
 At one point we had cats that loved to jump onto our village and terrorize the town folks!